Azure/trusted-signing-action/README.md

 ```

 #### Files Folder
 This strategy allows you to specify a folder that contains all the files you want signed.
 There are options available for narrowing the focus as well.
 For example, you can use the `files-folder-filter` input to specify that you only want `exe` files to be signed.
+See [about_Wildcards](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_wildcards) for more information on using wildcards with the `files-folder-filter` input.

 ```yaml
 # The folder containing files to be signed.
 Can be combined with the file-catalog input.